1 Prime Rib Roast

 Spoon Mage™ Notes:

 Let your butcher guide you in selecting a great roast.
 If you make this only once a year, do it right and get prime.
 Prime rib roasts are often on sale during holidays!
-The small end is the tenderloin and the large end the chuck.
-Everyone has a favorite part.
-Tenderloins are, of course, very tender.
-I prefer the flavor of the chuck end.
-You choose your favorite.
+The small end is near to the tenderloin and the large end is near to the chuck.
+I prefer the flavor of the ribs near the chuck end, the marbling creates such a lovely flavor.
+The small end is so incredibly tender though.
+If you would choose a rib eye over a tenderloin, get the large end.
+Adore tenderloin steaks?
+Get the small end.

 Each rib of the roast will serve two healthy appetites or three light eaters.
 A three rib roast is good for anywhere from 6-9 people.
 Allow for a little extra meat because nothing in the world makes a more delicious leftover sandwich.